dingocoin/dingo-stake/README.md

 #### 2) Launch staking daemon
 In the clone project folder, run
 ```
-yarn start
+yarn start <PORT_NUM>
 ```
-This will run the staking daemon.
+This will run the staking daemon, exposing a REST API on port `<PORT_NUM>`.
 The staking daemon scans all existing and incoming blocks from the Dingocoin mainnet.
 For each transaction, the relevant scoring rules are applied for each transaction:
 - new UTXOs of exactly 100K multiples are counted toward an address's stake;
 - expenditure from an address invalidates its existing stake).